Troubleshoot remote connection failures to a Windows instance

 Stopped

-• If the lifecycle state of the ECS instance is not one of the states listed in the preceding table, resolve the issue based on its status.
+• If the instance's lifecycle state is not listed in the preceding table, select a solution based on the instance status.

-If Cloud Assistant is unavailable or does not meet your needs, use the VNC tool to log on to the instance remotely:
+If Cloud Assistant is unavailable or does not meet your requirements, you can use the Alibaba Cloud VNC tool to connect remotely.
+Follow these steps:

 1. Go to ECS console - Instances.